Dev-Cam/Money_tracker/README.md

 Working with props and understanding how they are passed down to then be returned to the parent.
 JSX and learning that this is a much better way to code HTML to keep it dynamic.
 Realising that chefs can learn new tricks or skills, Confidence began to grow with this project

+## Clone and play
+Clone the repo, run npm install and have a play